charanrayasam/Money-Mate/README.md

 ### Auto Logout Timer:
   Stay logged in for a while, then get automatically logged out due to "security reasons."
 ## 🎮 How to Use
-Log in using a preset username and PIN.
+Log in using a preset username and PIN.<br>
-Check your balance and see recent transactions.
+Check your balance and see recent transactions.<br>
-Transfer money to another preset user.
+Transfer money to another preset user.<br>
-Request a loan (no credit check needed, lucky you).
+Request a loan (no credit check needed, lucky you).<br>
-Close your account if you’re done playing around.
+Close your account if you’re done playing around.<br>
 Wait too long?
-You’ll be logged out automatically!
+You’ll be logged out automatically!<br>